Methodology

 Provisional

-A flag on debaters and judges with fewer than 8 tournaments in our dataset.
-The number's still shown, but it's based on thin data and could move significantly with more tabs.
+A flag on debaters with fewer than 8 tournaments in our dataset.
+The number still shows up, but it's based on thin data and could move significantly with more tabs.
 Don't trust a provisional ranking the same way you'd trust an established one.

 Where the data comes from

-Every tournament we rate started as a public Tabbycat tab.
+Most tournaments we rate started as a public Tabbycat tab.
 Tabbycat is the open-source platform most BP tournaments use to run their schedule and publish results.
-We download a snapshot — speakers, teams, per-round scores, room pairings, motions, breaks — and that snapshot is the input to everything else.
+We download a snapshot: speakers, teams, per-round scores, room pairings, motions, breaks.
+That snapshot is the input to everything else.

 High-school tournaments, World Schools tournaments, and middle-school tournaments are all kept in our dataset but excluded from these leaderboards.
 The university BP leaderboard wouldn't read sensibly if a debater's z-score at a HS tab counted toward their university rating.
 A high-school ladder using the same data is on the roadmap.